sdhomkar/ml_basics/README.md

 Siddharth Dhomkar, Department of Physics, IIT Madras

 The purpose of this project is to provide a brief overview of machine learning strategies to solve relevant problems in physics.
-The
+For novices, Python_basics1 and Python_basics2 contain useful information pertaining to the basics of programming, whereas